 Central Oregon Community College is proud to serve veterans and their dependents.
-The Veterans Certifying Official is in the Boyle Education Center on the Bend campus.
-Walk-ins are welcome during the following times:
+The Veterans Certifying Official is in the Boyle Education Center on the Bend Campus.

 - Copy of Certificate of Eligibility

 The COCC Veterans Certifying Official must certify you each term you are planning to enroll in classes at COCC if you want to use your VA education benefits.
 It can take up to 4 weeks to process your application.